josippapez/twig-go-to-definition/README.md

 - **Parent Call Navigation**: Navigate from `{{ parent() }}` calls to the parent template's block definition
 - **Block Function Navigation**: Navigate from `{{ block('name') }}` calls to block definitions
 - **Variable References**: Navigate to variable definitions within templates
-- **Auto-completion**: Intelligent completion for template names, block names, variables, and Twig tags with configurable path resolution
+- **Auto-completion**: Intelligent completion for template names, block names, variables, and Twig tags with configurable path resolution and smart filtering
+- **Find All References**: Locate all usages of templates, blocks, and variables across your project
+- **Template Outline**: Document symbol provider showing template structure (blocks, includes, variables) in the outline view
 - **Hover Information**: Detailed information about templates, blocks, and variables on hover
 - **Diagnostics**: Real-time validation of template references and syntax
 - **Automatic File Discovery**: Intelligent resolution of template paths across common Twig project structures